techtraits/techtraits-blog/_posts/2011-07-28-polymorphic-json-serialization-using-jackson.markdown

 <p style="text-align: justify;">

 Finally lets create a driver class to test our serialization and deserialization.
 For this we use the <strong>ObjectMapper</strong> class which has a <strong>writeValueAsString</strong> method.
 We just pass an annotated class to ObjectMapper's writeValueAsString method and get an encoded JSON string.
 Similarly we can use the <strong>readValue</strong> method to deserialize JSON back to a java object.
 As the code below shows we pass the string representation of JSON as well as an Ancestor of the object we are deserializing.
-Notice how we pass <strong>ParentClass</strong> to the readValue method but when print the clss type out you will see it outputs "Child1" and "Child2" correctly.</p>
+Notice how we pass <strong>ParentClass</strong> to the readValue method but when print the class type out you will see it outputs "Child1" and "Child2" correctly.</p>

 {% highlight java %}
 import org.codehaus.jackson.map.ObjectMapper;